alexpermiakov/simple-react-notifications/README.md

 # Simple-React-Notifier

-Simple-React-Notifier allow you to add notifications to your app.
+Simple-React-Notifier allows you to add notifications to your app.
 It has very tiny size (1kb gzip), we don't want to blow our bundle size because of notifications, right?

 Despite the tiny size, it supports: